tobega/tailspin-v0/TailspinReference.md

 Each _value chain_ may produce a stream of values, which will be flat-mapped into the array.
 E.g. `[1,2,3,4,5]` and `[1..3, 4..5]` and `[1..5]` all produce an array of size 5 containing the numbers 1 to 5.

+You can nest array literals inside array literals to produce multi-dimensional arrays.

 ### Structure literal
 A structure literal produces a [structure](#structures) value.
 It starts with a left brace, followed by literal key-value pairs or expressions generating [streams](#streams) of key-value pairs, separated by commas, and ends with a right brace.